Updated: Jul 1, 2022

-1. Use Google My Business Posts Google My Business lets you use the posts feature to inform your potential customers about:
+a) Use Google My Business Posts.
+Google My Business lets you use the posts feature to inform your potential customers about:

 Events: If you’re running an event at your business, inform your customers about it.
-Whenever they search for your business or click on your Google My Business profile otherwise, the post will pop up at them.
+Whenever they search for your business or click on your Google My Business profile otherwise, the post will pop up for them.

 Offers: If you’re running a sale or you have new offers, it’s a good idea to create a Google post.
 You’ll also be able to add more information and state the price (range).

 Products/services: Finally, you can create Google My Business posts about your products.
 This way, a potential customer that has found your profile will be able to see what you’re offering.

-In that respect, Google My Business Posts has allowed small business owners to get even more customers by turning their profile into a virtual storefront.
+In this way, Google My Business Posts allows small business owners to get even more customers by turning their profile into a virtual storefront.

 Additionally, every post type comes with action buttons so potential customers can immediately click through and perform desired actions (e.g. call you, book an appointment, and reserve a table).

 b) Read and respond to reviews.
 Reviews are prominently featured on every Google My Business profile, and for a good reason: 84% of people trust online reviews as much as personal recommendations, and a staggering 89% of users read businesses' responses to reviews.

 So in addition to aggregating reviews, it’s important that you respond to them on your Google My Business profile: